Quick Start Guide

 - Name:

-Step 5: Authenticate a User
+Step 5: Authenticate a user

-Redirect users to the authorization endpoint:
+Redirect the user to the authorize endpoint:

 response_type=code&